PISAresearch/pisa/12-watchtower-API.md

 `cipher_block_size * ceil(maximum_viable_transaction_size / cipher_block_size`)

 `minimum_viable_transaction_size` and `maximum_viable_transaction_size` refer to the minimum/maximum size required to create a valid transaction.
 Accepting `encrypted_blob` outside those boundaries will ease DoS attacks on the server.

+The client should have learn about the `ciphers` implemented by the WatchTower and the `qos` that the tower is offering during the peer discovery.

 A tower must not accept appointments using a cipher it does not implement, otherwise the decryption of the `encrypted_blolb` will not be possible.